 At AMS, Lynette assists clients in the construction of strategic and business plans as they maneuver their organizations through the complexities of the 21st century.
-She is currently engaged with The Maryland State Arts Council on the creation of a new strategic plan, and also recently assisted Boston’s New England Foundation for the Arts, and is working with Florida’s GableStage on institutional planning as they prepare to transition to a permanent home.
+She was recently engaged with The Maryland State Arts Council on the creation of a new strategic plan, assisted Boston’s New England Foundation for the Arts, and worked with Florida’s GableStage on institutional planning as they prepared to transition to a permanent home.

 Keeping in mind the important role of equity, diversity and inclusion (EDI) in an organization’s culture, she is committed to bringing these issues to the forefront with engaged conversation and guidance that may lead to decision making in this important area.

 Lynette has also assisted clients, such as the Village of Saranac Lake, in important planning work to augment cultural vitality.
 She assisted Brown University of Providence, RI in a performing arts assessment and visioning study to strengthen and enhance opportunities for curricular, co-curricular and public programs, and she assisted Theatre Communications Group in a research project that focused on new audience engagement for the 21st century American theatre for the organization’s Audience (R)Evolution initiative.